vamseeachanta/pyproject-starter/scripts/UV_TEST_GUIDE.md

 # UV Test Scripts Quick Reference

-This document provides a quick reference for using the uv test scripts in the py-package-template repository.
+This document provides a quick reference for using the uv test scripts in the pyproject_starter repository.

 ## Files